Geography of Puerto Rico: Forests

-Political geography
+Administrative geography

+Overview

 As an unincorporated territory of the United States, Puerto Rico does not have any first-order administrative divisions as defined by the U.S. Government, but there are 78 municipalities at the second level.
-Municipalities are further subdivided into barrios, and those into sectors.
+Municipalities are further subdivided into barrios.
 Each municipality has a mayor and a municipal legislature elected for a 4-year term.

 History

-The first municipality (previously called "town") of Puerto Rico, San Juan, was founded in 1521.
-In the 16th century two more municipalities were established, Coamo (1570) and San Germán (1570).
+The first permanent municipality of Puerto Rico, San Juan, was founded in 1521.
+In the 16th century two more municipalities were permanently established, Coamo (1570) and San Germán (1570).
 Three more municipalities were established in the 17th century.
 These were Arecibo (1614), Aguada (1692) and Ponce (1692).
 The 18th and 19th century saw an increase in settlement in Puerto Rico with 30 municipalities being established in the 18th century and 34 more in the 19th century.
 Only six municipalities were founded in the 20th century with the last, Florida, being founded in 1971.

-Under Spanish rule, as of the 1880s, Puerto Rico was subdivided into regional districts (or "departamentos") that contained smaller ayuntamientes (municipalities).
+Under Spanish rule, as of the 1880s, Puerto Rico was subdivided into regional districts (or "departamentos") that contained smaller ayuntamientos (municipalities).

+Strategic geography

+Since the European colonization of Puerto Rico in the early 1500s, the geographic location of the main island has been recognized for its strategic significance and accessibility.
+During the Age of Exploration and Sail, Puerto Rico was known to the Spanish as La Llave de las Indias (The Key to the Indies), as it was the closest European-settled major area of land in the Americas to both continental Europe and Africa with open access to the Atlantic Ocean.
+The northeast trade winds, coupled with the canary and north equatorial ocean currents, naturally made the main island the first major location to encounter en route to the Caribbean, North America, Central America, and South America, regions where the Spanish established their territories, often simply called the Indias (Indies).

+In 1640, King Philip IV of Spain described Puerto Rico as:

+which, translated in English, reads as:

+In 1643, the king reiterated the importance of Puerto Rico to the Spanish Empire as:

+which, translated in English, reads as:

+As an unincorporated territory of the United States, the geostrategic location of Puerto Rico was paramount in the construction of the Panama Canal, and the defense of the Western Hemesphere against Nazi Operation Neuland in the Battle of the Caribbean during WWII.
+Puerto Rico is known as an American Gibraltar, or the Gibraltar of the Caribbean, as it stands guard over the entrance to the Caribbean Sea, itself a passageway into North, Central, and South America, just as British Gibraltar stands guard over the Strait of Gibraltar, the entrance to the Mediterranean Sea from the Atlantic Ocean.
+Like Hawaii in the middle of the Pacific Ocean, Puerto Rico in the middle of the Atlantic Ocean is an important part for the continuation of American power abroad.